oehrlis/docker/oudsm/README.md

 # Oracle Unified Directory on Docker
 Docker build files to facilitate installation, configuration, and environment setup for Docker DevOps users.
 For more information about Oracle Unified Directory please see the [Oracle Unified Directory 12.2.1.3.0 Online Documentation](https://docs.oracle.com/middleware/12213/oud/).

-## Docker Images Content
-This project offers Dockerfiles to build Docker images for:
- * Standalone Oracle Unified Directory 12.2.1.3.0 to setup and run Oracle Unified Directory.
- * Collocated Oracle Unified Directory 12.2.1.3.9 and Oracle Fusion Middleware Infrastructure 12.2.1.3.0 to setup and run an Oracle Unified Directory Server Manager (OUDSM).

 ### Docker Images Content
 The resulting Docker images are based on the official Oracle Linux slim image ([oraclelinux](https://hub.docker.com/r/_/oraclelinux/)).
 They have been extended with the following Linux packages and configuration:
 * Upgrade of all installed packages to the latest release (yum upgrade)
 * Install the following additional packages including there dependencies:
-    * *hostname* Utility to set/show the host name or domain name
+    - *hostname* Utility to set/show the host name or domain name
-    * *which* Displays where a particular program in your path is located
+    - *which* Displays where a particular program in your path is located
-    * *unzip* A utility for unpacking zip files
+    - *unzip* A utility for unpacking zip files
-    * *tar* A GNU file archiving program
+    - *tar* A GNU file archiving program
-    * *gzip* A file compression and packaging utility compatible with PKZIP
+    - *gzip* A file compression and packaging utility compatible with PKZIP
-    * *procps-ng* System and process monitoring utilities
+    - *procps-ng* System and process monitoring utilities
 * Operating system user *oracle* (uid 1000)
 * Dedicated groups for user *oracle*, oinstall (gid 1000), osdba (gid 1010), osoper (gid 1020), osbackupdba (gid 1030), oskmdba (gid 1040), osdgdba (gid 1050)
 * [OUD Base](https://github.com/oehrlis/oudbase) environment developed by [ORAdba](www.oradba.ch)
 * Oracle OFA Directories see below
-* Install Oracle Server JRE 8 update 152
+* Install Oracle Server JRE 8 update 162
 * Install Oracle Fusion Middleware Infrastructure 12c 12.2.1.3.0 (only the collocated image)
 * Install Oracle Unified Directory 12c 12.2.1.3.0 (standalone or collocated)

 ### Environment Variable and Directories
+Based on the idea of OFA (Oracle Flexible Architecture) we try to separate the data from the binaries.
+This means that the OUD and ODSEE instances, OUDSM domain as well as configuration files are explicitly stored in a separate directory.
+Ideally, a volume is assigned to this directory when a container is created.
+This ensures data persistence over the lifetime of a container.
+OUD Base supports the setup and operation of the environment based on OFA.
+See also [OraDBA](http://www.oradba.ch/category/oudbase/).

-The following environment variable have been used for the installation.
+The following environment variables have been used for the installation.
 In particular it is possible to modify the variables ORACLE_ROOT, ORACLE_DATA and ORACLE_BASE via *build-arg* during image build to have a different directory structure.
 All other parameters are only relevant for the creation of the container.
 They may be modify via `docker run` environment variables.

 Environment variable | Value / Directories                    | Modifiable   | Comment
 -------------------- | -------------------------------------- | -------------| ---------------